Toronto Sexual Assault Lawyer

 Furthermore, it is not a defence if the complainant was intoxicated to the point of being unable to freely choose to consent.

-4. The Force is of a "Sexual" Nature
+4. The "Sexual" Nature of the Force

 In some cases the nature of the alleged touching will be in issue.
 “Sexual” touching refers to touching that violates the sexual integrity of the complainant.
 The question is whether the sexual nature of the touching would be apparent to a casual observer in all the circumstances.